-HIS 215 American Religion in the Modern Age
+HIS 215 American Religion

+in the Modern Age

 Through the study of significant shapers of modern religious studies, students explore how human communities create and maintain worlds of meaning in response to experiences of the sacred.
 The history and ongoing evolution and significance of religion in the American context is given focused attention.
+Cross-listed as CTI 238.
+It is recommended that students enrolling in this course be eligible to take Level-II CTI courses.

-HIS 220 The Bible: History and the Construction of History
+HIS 220 The Bible: History and the

+Construction of History